mailbots/mailbots/README.md

 Skills will, themselves, document how they are used.
 Different approaches are right for different circumstances.

-# Welcoming New Bot Users
+# Welcoming New WebhookHelpers Users

 When a new user installs your MailBot, they are directed to a settings page with the `welcome` namespace.
 Render a custom welcome message for your user by creating a settings page that targets this namespace.